Perlence/AutoHotkey.py/docs/quickstart.rst

    }

-Now you can set the breakpoints in Visual Studio Code and inspect the AutoHotkey.py program as you would do with a regular Python program.
+Now you can set the breakpoints in Visual Studio Code and inspect the AutoHotkey.py program, as you would with a regular Python program.